-Keep in mind few other things when opening AdWords campaign such as –
+Keep in mind few other things when opening AdWords Search campaign such as –

-- Know the terms and their meaning used in Google AdWords, for example – CPC, CTR, bid, match type, destination URL, display URL, avg. position, quality score, and others.
+- Know the terms and their meaning used in Google AdWords, for example – CPC, CTR, bid, match type, final URL, display URL, avg. position, quality score, and others.

 - Learn Google’s rules for campaigns.
 Google forbids certain expressions from appearing in your campaign.
-Also, note that there are rules on how to write an ad (certain amount of characters for title and description lines, exclamation marks are allowed only at the ad’s end, and others).
+Also, note that there are rules on how to write an ad (certain amount of characters for headlines and description line, exclamation marks are allowed only once in a description line, and others).

 - When building a campaign, the campaign’s structure is important.
 Here are 3 examples –